Biblical Magi: Central Europe

 Traditionally, one child in the Sternsinger group is said to represent Baltasar from Africa and so, that child typically wears blackface makeup.
-Many Germans do not consider this to be racist because it is not intended to be a negative portrayal of a black person, but rather, a "realistic" or "traditional" portrayal of one.
-The dialogue surrounding the politics of traditions involving blackface is not as developed as in Spain or the Netherlands.
+Beginning in the 2020s, organizers of Sternsinger events in Germany and Austria recommend against using makeup to depict different skin colors.
 In the past, photographs of German politicians together with children in blackface have caused a stir in English-language press.
 Moreover, Afro-Germans have written that this use of blackface is a missed opportunity to be truly inclusive of Afro-Germans in German-speaking communities and contribute to the equation of "blackness" with "foreignness" and "otherness" in German culture.

 In 2010, Epiphany was made a holiday in Poland, thus reviving a pre-World War II tradition.
 Since 2011, celebrations with biblical costuming have taken place throughout the country.
 For example, in Warsaw there are processions from Plac Zamkowy down Krakowskie Przedmieście to Plac Piłsudskiego.